soutient/empty-list-or-non-empty-list-as-recursive-multipointed-structure/README.md

 module ListAppearsAsRecursiveMultipointedStructure where

--- The original structure. /
--- Combined logic with reverse /
+-- Combined logic with reverse.
--- The helper function only works with non-empty accumulators.

 The "reverse" algorithm sequentially "bites off" the head from the list and appends it to the result.
 The typing ListArityimposes a hard constraint: a list can either be empty ( Zero) or have at least one element ( One).
 However, Consit always returns ListArity One, regardless of the input.
 This turns the type into an "empty/non-empty" indicator: